chaitumacherla/Network-scanner/README.md

-Goal : Here we will write the code to discover clients on network
+Goal : write the code to discover clients on network

 steps: 1.
 Create an ARP request directed to broadcast MAC asking for IP address.